 San Francisco Neon advocates for preserving historic neon signs with tours, talks, exhibits, consultations, and events including Neon Speaks is an annual festival and symposium celebrating vintage neon preservation.
 The mission of San Francisco Neon and Neon Speaks is to educate and advocate for the artistic legacy of historic neon signs: an enduring archive of design, craft, community , and city history.
 Our fiscal sponsor is the Tenderloin Museum in San Francisco.

 Vintage neon signs have evolved from advertising to art, and now they serve as landmarks of the day-to-day human experience within communities.
 The artisans and advocates who take on these preservation projects deserve and desire public acknowledgment, and the opportunity to share experiences.
-In April 2018, SF Neon produced a three-day festival and symposium, "Neon Speaks" to bring neon preservationists and advocates together to celebrate and share information on historic neon preservation.
+SF Neon produces an annual 3-day festival and symposium, "Neon Speaks" bringing neon preservationists,artists, and advocates together to celebrate and share information for a future where neon survives and thrives.